make2explore/Project-Two-Level-Lock-System-using-RYRR10S-RFID-Module/README.md

-# Project : Two Level Lock System using RYRR10S RFID Module
+# Device Overview and DIY Project : RYRR10S RFID/NFC Module
-Device Overview, Testing and DIY project on Reyax RYRR10S RFID Module
+Device Overview, Testing and DIY project on Reyax RYRR10S RFID Module.
+This will be explained in two videos Part 1 and 2.

 <img src="/Images/RYRR10S-product-overview-make2explore.jpg" height="250" >